 Viruses are everywhere.
 There are an estimated 380 trillion viruses inhabiting our bodies (here’s a very interesting article about the human virome).
-There’s a lot of talk about treating viral disease at the moment, and about developing vaccines, but generally in the mainstream media there is very little information on our own innate resources.
-I feel compelled to redress the balance a bit, and give some information on how we can protect ourselves.
+There is much talk about treating viral diseases, but generally in the mainstream media there is very little information on our own innate resources.
+Here is some information on how you can protect yourself.

 There are two aspects to not contracting symptoms of a virus.
-On the one hand it’s about minimising exposure… hand-washing, wearing a mask, avoiding contact… But just as importantly, on the other hand it’s about optimising our immune system.
+On the one hand it’s about minimising exposure, but just as importantly, on the other hand it’s about optimising our immune system.
 So how do you do that?

 IMMUNE SYSTEM 101

 1) Get enough good quality sleep.
 This is so important.
-Complete darkness and as quiet as possible: get blackout blinds; don’t have electrical equipment on in your bedroom, especially with LEDs; turn your phone off…not just on silent; if your partner snores, consider sleeping in another room.
-Many couples do this… probably more than you’d imagine
+Complete darkness and as quiet as possible: get blackout blinds; don’t have electrical equipment on in your bedroom, especially with LEDs; turn your phone off…not just on silent; if your partner snores, consider sleeping in another room if it’s keeping you awake.
+Many couples do this… probably more than you’d imagine!

-2) Avoid sugar.
+2) Avoid sugar and ultra-processed foods.
 Sugar suppresses the immune system.
 If you find yourself with the flu, don’t reach for the cake.
 It will prolong the duration of the illness.
 Refined carbohydrates (flour-based products) also break down to simple sugars, so aim for a low carb, high good fat way of eating

 Eat the rainbow, get good protein, avoid refined carbohydrates, get plenty of good fats

 5) Supplement with a high quality, high potency multinutrient.
 The immune system relies on highly complex interactions with numerous nutrients, including vitamins A, C, D, E, B2, B6, B12, zinc, selenium and folic acid, although that’s not an exhaustive list.
-Other nutrients are needed to interact with some of these, like cholesterol (to make vitamin D if you’re getting it from sunshine, which we’re not in the winter months), and magnesium, as this is needed for all cellular functions involving vitamin D. This is the one I use myself and highly recommend: *
+Other nutrients are needed to interact with some of these, like cholesterol (to make vitamin D if you’re getting it from sunshine, which we’re not in the winter months), and magnesium, as this is needed for all cellular functions involving vitamin D. This is one I recommend to many of my clients: *

 6) We also need to be taking in good quality fats in order to absorb the fat-soluble vitamins, A, D, E and K. We should increase our intake of omega-3 fatty acids, which are anti-inflammatory, and reduce intake of the pro-inflammatory omega-6.
 Supplementing with a pure fish oil with a good EPA/DHA profile is the easiest way to do this.
-The one I use and recommend is double-distilled under pharmaceutical manufacturing conditions – a rare thing in the supplement industry. *
+The one I use and recommend is double-distilled under pharmaceutical manufacturing conditions.*

 7) Look after your gut bacteria.
 Around 70 percent of the immune system is in the gut, and the microbiota in the gut play a huge part in keeping us healthy.
 Maintain a good balance of gut bacteria by eating plenty of fibrous prebiotic vegetables (broccoli, cauliflower, kale, cabbage, leeks, onions, garlic, asparagus, Jerusalem artichokes, kiwi, konjak), yoghurt and fermented foods if you are not sensitive to histamine.
 Take probiotics to increase biodiversity of gut flora and encourage the good ones.
 Lactobacillus rhamnosus is one that also helps to seal a leaky gut, which is essential for a normally functioning immune system.
-Here’s my recommendation for this, from the cellular nutrition company that is rated #1 in the Nutrisearch Comparative Guide to Nutritional Supplements. *
+Some people benefit from a comprehensive analysis of the bacteria and other markers in their gut, which is often part of what I do for a client so that I can then design a tailored dietary, supplements and lifestyle plan to optimise their gut health and general wellbeing.

 8) Nurture your spirit and give yourself time to chill and do things that you love to do.
 Spend time with people who are positive.
 Meditate, be creative, spend time in nature.
 Laugh a lot.